nchopin/particles/docs/source/features.rst

 Features
 ********

-Here is a brief list of the features of pysqmc:
+Here is a brief list of the features of particles:

 * state-space models may be defined as python objects, in a basic form of probabilistic programming.